Grant-Archibald-MS/powerfx-samples/samples/template/README.md

 1. Add you connection string to config.dev.json.
 More information on connection strings is available in [Use Connection Strings](https://learn.microsoft.com/power-apps/developer/data-platform/xrm-tooling/use-connection-strings-xrm-tooling-connect)

-2. Setup any required Dataverse permissions to unable your selected connection to read from the [Account](https://learn.microsoft.com/power-apps/developer/data-platform/reference/entities/account) table.
+2. Setup any required Entra and Dataverse permissions to unable your selected connection to read from the [Account](https://learn.microsoft.com/power-apps/developer/data-platform/reference/entities/account) table.

 3. Run the sample